 Below are the tasks you need to complete as part of enrolment.
-You will receive an email from the enrolment team 4-6 weeks before your course start date when you will be able to complete all of the tasks below.
+You will receive an email from the enrolment team 4-6 weeks before your course start date, or within a week of accepting your unconditional offer if this is later, asking you to complete all of the tasks below.
+Please do not try to complete Course Registration until you have received this email.

 - Photo Upload